miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 learning, all paid-for by these geniuses' parents.

 I mean think about it.
-Open AI hires smart college grads, all ripe with that CompSci juice in side of them, fresh for the squeeeeeezing into a learning model... that's part of the joke of the tribe leaders.
-Their low-paid employee's parents paid for their kids to ripen up and go work for them at almost no money... for the honor and privlege of working where they'll get experience and a good keyword on their resume, in exchange for an unfair exchange of value.
+Open AI hires smart college grads, all ripe with that CompSci juice, fresh for the squeeeeeezing into a learning model... that's part of the joke of the tribe leaders.
+Their low-paid employee's parents paid for their kids to ripen up and go work for them at almost no money... for the honor and privilege of working where they'll get experience and a good keyword on their resume, in exchange for an unfair exchange of value.
 Those Y-Combinator cats are geniuses.

 They can go off and start their own companies, you say?
 Are you kidding?
 What is a lone hunter without a tribe?
 Maybe if you're Sam Altman and run into Paul